Twin, Alabama

 Twin, also known as Yampertown, is a town in Marion County, Alabama, United States.
 It is about equidistant from Brilliant, Guin and Winfield.
 It incorporated on August 6, 2002, becoming the 10th incorporated community in Marion County.
 It had a population of 359 as of the 2020 census.

 Geography

 Twin is in southern Marion County, bordered to the west and east by the city of Guin.
 I-22/US 78 passes through the town, with access from exit 26 (SR 44).
 Hamilton, the Marion county seat, is 16 mi to the northwest, and Jasper is 38 mi to the southeast.
-SR 44 leads east 6 mi to Brilliant and southwest 5 mi to Guin, while SR 253 leads southeast 6 mi to Winfield and north 25 mi to Haacleburg.
+SR 44 leads east 6 mi to Brilliant and southwest 5 mi to Guin, while SR 253 leads southeast 6 mi to Winfield and north 25 mi to Hackleburg.

 According to the U.S. Census Bureau, the town of Twin has an area of 3.38 sqmi, all of it recorded as land.
 Yampertown, the town center, is in the valley of Luxapallila Creek where it is joined by Cooper Creek.
 The Luxapallila is a southwest-flowing tributary of the Tombigbee River.